svavarkonn/MkDocs/docs/seeed.md

 But now the problem was that after uploading, the device disappeared and so I couldn't get data from it through the serial port.
 So I tried blinking the LED as many times as the number of the pin that I was testing, After a good wait, I counted twelve blinks on my red LED.
 Alright.
 I connected every pin to an LED using my [LED debugging board](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/assignments/week08.html#pcb-milling) and was able to get the pinout of the Xiao Femto.

 ![Xiao Femto pinout](images/xiao_femto_pinout.jpg){:style="width:100%"}

+The sensing board is integrated into Baksi but it doesn't turn on.
+I seem to have misunderstood how the power works on the Xiao module.
+I thought that I could power it through the 5V pin, but that seems to only offer 5V out.
+I probably need to change the connections and power the Xiao through the USB connector.

 #### Final project presentation